LiamDoocey/Mobile-App-Dev-Assignment-1/docs/f1-geek-v1.md

     }
 ```

-TODO: You must also actually implement the data model in kotlin in your F1 Geek app and include tests, see the previous page for details on the model.

 ## User Interface - 40%

 TODO: Add screenshots of your driver list, team list, team detail screens and driver detail screens